grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -querier.max-fetched-chunk-bytes-per-query
 [max_fetched_chunk_bytes_per_query: <int> | default = 0]

-# (experimental) The maximum number of samples a query can hold in memory at
+# (experimental) The maximum estimated memory a single query can consume at
-# once.
-This limit is only enforced when Mimir's query engine is in use.
-This
+# once, in bytes.
+This limit is only enforced when Mimir's query engine is in
-# limit is enforced in the querier.
+# use.
+This limit is enforced in the querier.
 0 to disable.
-# CLI flag: -querier.max-in-memory-samples-per-query
+# CLI flag: -querier.max-estimated-memory-consumption-per-query
-[max_in_memory_samples_per_query: <int> | default = 0]
+[max_estimated_memory_consumption_per_query: <int> | default = 0]

 # Limit how long back data (series and metadata) can be queried, up until
 # <lookback> duration ago.
 This limit is enforced in the query-frontend, querier